oroshazi/flutter-projects/nevnapp/README.md

 ## TODO

-- Add "Today" button, to the top right, which automatically focuses the day on today.
+- (/) Add "Today" button, to the top right, which automatically focuses the day on today.
+- Today button should also focus when Today is not visible.